hexager/refusal-harm-corr/data/readme.md

 - [GCG](https://github.com/GraySwanAI/nanoGCG)   ///we use nanoGCG to learn adversarial suffix.

-For extracting directions from the model used, you may want to first infer that model on these data to get the accepted harmless and refused harmful instructions accordingly (using [src/run_inference.sh](https://github.com/CHATS-lab/LLMs_Encode_Harmfulness_Refusal_Separately/blob/main/src/run_inference.sh) and the help function `easy_eval` in src/eval.py to determine substring-level refusal).
+You may want to first infer that model on these data to get the accepted harmless, accepted harmful, refused harmless and refused harmful instructions accordingly (using [src/run_inference.sh](https://github.com/CHATS-lab/LLMs_Encode_Harmfulness_Refusal_Separately/blob/main/src/run_inference.sh) and the help function `easy_eval` in src/eval.py to determine substring-level refusal).